DemonBoiAnzu/ItemQualities/README.md

 # ItemQualities
 A plugin that adds Qualities to Items, along with the ability for the user to create their own.
-(NOT released yet.)

 Inspired by Item Qualities in Terraria.